machinereading/crowdsourcing/README.md

-# Crowdsourcing data and Machine learning models for Information Extraction
+# Crowdsourcing data and Machine learning models for Knowledge Extraction

 ## About
 Effective Crowdsourcing of Multiple Tasks for Comprehensive Information Extraction